Steps 1 - 3 walk you through all the essential steps you need to join us on Matrix, and steps 4 - 6 give you some additional info to make it your own!

 Account

-Display name, first press your name, and
+Display name, first press

-make any changes.
+your name, and make any changes.

-SaveUpload and choose
+SaveUpload

-and image from your device
+and choose and image from your

 The easiest way to send a DM is to use the Member pane in one of The Nest’s rooms!